How to Safeguard Your Bench Grinder

 Estimated reading time: 5 minutes

 We get asked a lot about grinder guarding because there seems to be confusion about the safety requirements.
-Indeed, the common bench and pedestal grinder is found in almost every machine shop and is undeniably a workhorse.
+Indeed, the standard bench and pedestal grinder is found in almost every machine shop and is undeniably a workhorse.
 Due to their popularity, OSHA often cites them for safety violations.
-There are various grinders, such as surface and angle grinders, but we will focus on the common bench grinder for this article.
+There are various grinders, such as surface and angle grinders, but this article will focus on the typical bench grinder.

 Grinder Guarding Regulations

 Both OSHA and ANSI have standards and regulations concerning grinder guarding.
 OSHA 29 CFR 1910.215—Abrasive wheel machinery and ANSI B11.9-2010—Safety Requirements for Grinding Machines have machine guarding regulations for bench grinders and other machines, such as surface grinders.
-Another applicable ANSI standard is ANSI B7.1, which deals with the safety requirements for the use, care, and protection of abrasive wheels.
+Another applicable ANSI standard is ANSI B7.1, which deals with the safety requirements for using, caring for, and protecting abrasive wheels.

 What is a Bench Grinder?

 A bench grinder is a power tool typically mounted on a workbench and used for grinding, shaping, or sharpening metal objects.
-It consists of two abrasive wheels that rotate at high speeds.
-The wheels come in different grits for coarse or fine grinding.
+It consists of two abrasive wheels that rotate at high speeds, and the wheels come in different grits for coarse or fine grinding.
 Bench grinders are commonly used in metalworking and woodworking shops to perform tasks such as sharpening tools, shaping parts, deburring or removing rust and paint, and polishing metal surfaces.

 Grinder Safety Guarding